-James Garbutt, New Westminster Realtor, lives in the Queens Park neighbourhood, and has been ranked in the Top 1% of Realtors since 2011.
+James Garbutt, New Westminster Realtor, lives in the Queens Park neighbourhood and has been ranked in the Top 1% of Realtors since 2011.
 James started his real estate career specializing in New Westminster condos, particularly in the Downtown and Quay neighbourhoods of New West.
-Now in partnership with Denny Dumas, who began his career living and selling real estate in Victoria Hill, we sell all property types and prices ranges throughout this city.
+In partnership with Denny Dumas, who began his career living and selling real estate in Victoria Hill, we sell all property types and price ranges throughout this city.

-We are grateful to have sold some of New Westminster’s finest homes; from gorgeous Queens Park heritage houses, to stunning penthouses with rooftop patios in Victoria Hill, and even luxury waterfront townhouses in Queensborough.
-We also help many first-time buyers and young families buy and sell entry level houses, townhouses and condos in New Westminster as well.
-Being a more affordable option than Burnaby and Vancouver, yet still well connected with 5 SkyTrain stations, New Westminster is a great option for first-time buyers and young professionals, and with a small town feel, it is a great city to raise a family.
+We are grateful to have sold some of New Westminster’s finest homes, from gorgeous Queens Park heritage houses to stunning penthouses with rooftop patios in Victoria Hill and even luxury waterfront townhouses in Queensborough.
+We also help many first-time buyers and young families buy and sell entry-level houses, townhouses and condos in New Westminster.
+Being a more affordable option than Burnaby and Vancouver, yet still well connected with 5 SkyTrain stations, New Westminster is a great option for first-time buyers and young professionals.
+It is a great city to raise a family with a small-town feel.
 If you’re considering New Westminster as a future home, we would love to help!